opensearch-project/data-prepper/docs/readme/trace_setup.md

   delay: "100"
   source:
     otel_trace_source:
+      ssl: false # Change this to enable encryption in transit
   buffer:
     bounded_blocking:
        # buffer_size is the number of ExportTraceRequest from otel-collector the data prepper should hold in memeory.